The Difference Between Physics, Metaphysics, Science, and Pseudoscience

 Science Versus Pseudoscience

 Pseudoscience, which loosely means not backed by the rigorous application of the scientific method, is different than science, which loosely means backed by the rigorous application of the scientific method.
+Meanwhile, metaphysics is subject to its own set of rules of logic and reason, but by its nature can’t always be subjected to the rigorous application of the scientific method.

 There are many ways to define pseudoscience, and sometimes the word “junk science” or “BS”, is used to describe sparse data, bad conclusions, lack of the scientific method, and the general mixing of science, metaphysics, and even theological concepts.